thomas192/trading-bot/README.md

 **Please read if you intend to use the code.**

 Version 1 of the backtesting system and trading bot is flawed but is still in the repository because it has more features than version 2.

 Version 2 has a fully functional backtesting system and an analysis tool.

-I had a hard time figuring everything, wish ChatGPT existed back then :)
+I had a hard time figuring out everything, wish ChatGPT existed back then :)

 The bot uses the following libraries : pandas, numpy, matplotlib and ccxt.